vmware-archive/hillview/docs/userManual.md

 between 0 and 100%.
 A point on the CDF curve at coordinate X shows how many of the data points in the displayed column are smaller than X.

-The window also displays the current coordinates of the mouse and the position of a blue dot that is closest to the mouse on the CDF curve.
+Next to the mouse an overlay box displays three different values:
+* the mouse's position on the X axis
+* the mouse's position on the Y axis
+* the value of the CDF function at the current X coordinate of the mouse, in percents

 ![View menu](histogram-view-menu.png)